Ry-F3/Oku/README.md

 To access the  probability bar and explore its functionality, users can simply click on the question mark icon within the application.
 Clicking the question mark reveals not only the probability bar but also provides basic information on how they can utilise websites like CoinMarketCap to assess various digital currencies and their corresponding values, as well as other essential factors.
 CoinMarketCap and similar platforms offer a wealth of information on cryptocurrency market trends, historical data, market capitalisation, circulating supply, and more.
 By leveraging these websites, users can gain insights into the performance and potential of different digital currencies, aiding them in making informed investment decisions.
 The question mark icon serves as a gateway to both the probability bar and the guidance on utilising platforms like CoinMarketCap.
-By clicking on it, users can access the displayed information and tools that enhance their understanding of the cryptocurrency landscape and assist them in exploring the market's vast possibilities.
+By clicking on it, users can access the displayed information and tools that enhance their understanding of the cryptocurrences and assist them in exploring the market's vast possibilities.

 ## **Portfolio**